 As we now know, the health of our digestive system affects everything from our mood to our skin.
 In Eastern medicine, the large intestines reflect the skin, so an over-congested digestive system will present itself as congested skin.
 Even the best topical products out there won’t be able to help if the issues are an inside job.

 "Ashwagandha acts on the endocrine system by encouraging hormone balance," says Dr. Ashutosh Gautam, clinical operations and coordination manager at Baidyanath.
-Studies suggest a reduction in menopausal symptoms, such as hot flashes and mood swings.
+Studies even suggest a reduction in menopausal symptoms, such as hot flashes and mood swings.

 It also contains potent antioxidant properties that help protect the skin against free radical damage and slow down the ageing process by firming up your skin for a more youthful look.
-You can find it in my I AM Energised powder (£15), along with maca and rhodiola rosea.
+You can find it in Moon Juice's SuperYou ($49).

-A type of medicinal berry, schizandra has multiple healing properties.
+A type of medicinal berry, schisandra has multiple healing properties.
 It is a powerful natural skin tonic that can protect the skin from sun, wind, other environmental toxins, allergies and prevent dermatitis.
-In 2015, the U.S. National Library of Medicine National Institutes of Health published studies that determine the anti-inflammatory effects of schizandra.
+In 2015, the U.S. National Library of Medicine National Institutes of Health published studies that determine the anti-inflammatory effects of schisandra.
 The study observed the effect on ear swelling by lowering skin dermatitis, immune cell filtration and cytokine production, which are all markers of inflammatory skin disorders in humans.

 In Ayurveda, triphala is known as “three fruits” and is made from the combination of three myrobalans, fruit-bearing trees: amalaki, bibhitaki and haritaki.
 The benefits of this adaptogen are hugely amplified when the three are combined.
 Dr. Michael Tierra, LAc, OMD, researched triphala and reported that it improves the digestive and liver function.
 Amalaki is said to contain 20 times the vitamin C of an orange, which is essential for collagen synthesis.
 Triphala can also be applied topically to the skin to speed the healing of bruises and sunburns.

 A plant from Peru, it is one of the more popular adaptogens on the market.
 It is known for its energy-enhancing effects, however studies have shown how it can also benefit skin health.
 According to the Universidad Peruana Cayetano Heredia in Lima, Peru, it can act as a protectant against the sun.
 One beauty company found that Maca can increase collagen synthesis in the skin.
-You can find maca (along with triphala) in my I AM Lean blend (£17).

 If fine lines and wrinkles are your concern, then get to know this herb.
 It has been found to support collagen and elastin production in the skin, which are the building blocks of young, plump skin.
 The Department of Pharmaceutical Sciences at the University of California-Irvine reported promising anti-ageing benefits when they investigated the effects of rhodiola on the life span of fruit flies.
 It has been proposed that rhodiola could extend longevity and improve health span by alleviating oxidative stress.